nredell/forecastML/README.md

 # User-defined prediction function - LASSO
 # The predict() wrapper function takes 2 positional arguments.
 First,
 # the returned model from the user-defined modeling function (model_function() above).
-# Second, a data.frame of predictors--lagged predictors will be created automatically
+# Second, a data.frame of model features.
+If predicting on validation data, expect the input data to be
+# passed in the same format as returned by create_lagged_df(type = 'train') but with the outcome column
+# removed.
+If forecasting, expect the input data to be in the same format as returned by
+# create_lagged_df(type = 'forecast') but with the 'index' and 'horizon' columns removed.
+The function
-# using create_lagged_df() internally.
-The function can return a 1- or 3-column data.frame with either (a) point
+# can return a 1- or 3-column data.frame with either (a) point
-# forecasts or (b) point forecasts plus lower and upper forecast bounds (column order or names do not matter).
+# forecasts or (b) point forecasts plus lower and upper forecast bounds (column order and names do not matter).

 prediction_function <- function(model, data_features) {